alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 *What `Match` guarantees:*

 * **Exhaustive by construction.** You must provide handlers for `Ok` and `Err`.
 There aren't any surprises when a function returns an error, assuming all APIs are written that way.
-The function signature `Result` indicates you have to handle it and forces you to do so, otherwise it's a compile-time error.
+The function signature `Result` indicates you have to handle it (somehow) and forces you to do so, otherwise it's a compile-time error.
 * **No invalid states.** In the success handler you only have `T`; in the error handler you only have `TErr`.
 There’s no way to “peek” at the other branch.
 There is nothing to peek at, the other value simply doesn't exist.

 > **Aside: What’s a “boundary”?**